Vasectomy (sometimes called 'male sterilisation') is a permanent form of contraception, to prevent pregnancy.

 - The doctor feels the tubes under the skin and holds them in place with a small clamp.

-- They then make one tiny puncture with a special instrument.
-The same instrument is used to gently stretch the opening so the tubes can be reached.
+- They then make one tiny puncture and gently stretch the opening so the tubes can be reached.

 - The tube is brought to the surface through the small opening.
-Different doctors use different techniques, but all are designed to ensure the two ends of the cut tubes remain separate.
+Different doctors use different techniques, but all are designed to ensure the 2 ends of the cut tubes remain separate.

 - No stitches are needed to close the opening, which heals quickly without leaving a scar.